nasriblack/SoftBussBookingBack1.1/README.md

 - [X] Implement the seed data in prisma
 - [X] Add Enum of role Admin , User
 - [X] Implement the folder structure
+- [X] Implement the white list user in the database => registration
+    - [X] Create User in the database in White list table
+    - [X] List all users that in the white list
+    - [X] Delete a user in the white list
+    - [X] Check if user Exist in white list ( by email ? or by id?)

 ---